-The primary teaching sites for the Internal Medicine aspect of the training program are the UIC Medical Center and the Jesse Brown VA Medical Center.
-While on Emergency Medicine rotations, residents will rotate through UIC, Lutheran General Hospital, Advocate Illinois Masonic Medical Center and Mercy Hospital and Medical Center.
-This unique ability to rotate through such a broad system of hospitals affords residents the opportunity to experience the practice of internal and emergency medicine in very different environments, creating malleable physicians ready to take on any patient, anywhere.
-Undoubtedly, the challenge of doing a combined training program at an institution with such varied training sites may appear daunting.
-But, the result of such broad training is a physician adaptable to any work environment and prepared for just about anything the medical field can throw at them.
+The primary teaching sites for Internal Medicine are the UIC Medical Center (UI Health) and the Jesse Brown VA Medical Center.
+There are four Emergency Medicine teaching sites for residents, UI Health, Advocate Lutheran General Hospital, Advocate Illinois Masonic Medical Center and Mercy Medical Center.
+The unique opportunity to work in such a broad spectrum of hospital systems prepares our residents to practice internal medicine and emergency medicine in very different environments.
+Our program creates dynamic and adaptable physicians who are ready to care for any patient, anywhere.
+Undertaking a combined residency program with such varied clinical sites may appear daunting, however, the challenge will prepare you to work confidently in any situation you will face in your career.

-All residents will have regular patients that they follow in the General Internal Medicine Continuity Clinic in the state-of-the-art Outpatient Care Center at the UIC Medical Center.
+All IM/EM residents will have regular patients who they follow in their General Internal Medicine Continuity Clinic.
+We have the benefit of having a dedicated IM/EM clinic that occurs on Wednesday morning in the Outpatient Care Center at UI Health.

-However, these patients will only be seen in clinic during those months while rotating on Internal Medicine.
-When one resident is rotating with Emergency Medicine, the other resident from the same class sees these clinic patients.
-All IM/EM Residents have clinic on Wednesday mornings.
-This clinic is precepted by Dr. Anne Polick, a member of the General Internal Medicine Faculty and honorary member of the IM/EM residency.
+Our clinic is open all year round, however, it is staffed by IM/EM residents who are rotating on their Internal Medicine months.
+For example, when one resident is rotating with Emergency Medicine, another resident from the same class on Internal Medicine cares for their clinic patients to further facilitate continuity.
+We are fortunate to have our clinic precepted by Dr. Anne Polick, a member of our General Internal Medicine Faculty and an honorary member of the IM/EM residency program.

 Residents alternate between Internal Medicine and Emergency Medicine services in 3 month blocks, throughout the course of the residency.
 While we have some requirements to graduate, interests of the resident are taken into account when building the schedule every year.